Top choice blocked for U.N. digital privacy investigator post

 Nyman-Metcalf said Estonia was sometimes seen as pro-American, and Ruecker had told her that civil society groups felt she was not "activist" enough.

-"It seemed in this criticism that he had received about me, these people who had criticised me wanted somebody to wave a flag for (former U.S. security contractor Edward) Snowden," she said.
+"It seemed in this criticism that he had received about me, these people who had criticized me wanted somebody to wave a flag for (former U.S. security contractor Edward) Snowden," she said.

-Nyman-Metcalf said she also found it bizarre that she had been criticised for saying there was no such thing as total privacy.
+Nyman-Metcalf said she also found it bizarre that she had been criticized for saying there was no such thing as total privacy.

 "We all see these surveillance scandals and of course that's upsetting, but at the same time there's more and more pressure to do something against terrorism.
 There are lots of things that are pushing in different directions."